rafworkonly/rafworkonly.github.io/_posts/2026-06-25-How-Fortune-tellers-Solve-Problems.md

 date: 2026-06-25
 ---

 Last weekend a friend was visiting me here in Gifu city.
 Usually, when I have visitors, I take them to the same izakaya, where we drink highballs and eat a plate of raw cabbage and sesame oil.
 This evening, we’d decided to try something new and ordered crab butter toast, which I don't recommend.
-But, after a few _mikan sours_ (a citrus drink made with shochu) we were ready to pay the bill and leave.
+After a few _mikan sours_ (a citrus drink made with shochu) to get the taste of crab butter out of our mouths, we were ready to pay the bill and leave.

 It's the start of the rainy season.
-Outside, the downpour drums on the concrete while groups of drinkers shout to one another as they pass-by.
+Outside, the concrete drums in the rain while groups of drinkers shout to one another as they pass-by.
 In the short time that we search the stand by the door for our umbrellas, we’re already wet.
 Halfway to the bus stop, we notice a tent that neither of us remember passing on the way in.

 I read the kanji above the entrance- 占い師 _uranai-shi_.
 "A fortune teller!"
 I tell my friend.